machineash/sbom-api/README.md

 ### Outcomes
 - Verified zero known vulnerabilities at time of scan.

-- Removed hardcoded secrets from the codebase.

 - Established repeatable dependency and secret hygiene.

 - CI pipeline passing consistently with GitHub Actions checks.

-- Ready to containerize and re-scan in Phase 3 (Docker hardening).
+- Ready to containerize and scan in Phase 3 (Docker hardening).

 ### Lessons Learned
 - **Create a .gitignore early:** prevents compiled binaries and local artifacts from polluting the main branch.

-- **Capture CLI output and failures:** keeping logs makes it easier to retrace steps and show learning progress, not just results.
+- **Capture CLI output and failures:** keeping logs makes it easier to retrace steps and document learning progress, not just the results.

-- **Use GitHub Releases for binaries:** each .exe can mark a milestone without cluttering the branch.
+- **Use GitHub Releases for binaries:** each .exe can mark a milestone without cluttering the main branch.
+This goes hand-in-hand with .gitignore.

-- **Be careful when refactoring folder structure:** moving files or saving mid-refactor can break imports; once saved, Go might auto-remove imports, leading to time spent troubleshooting.
+- **Be careful when editing folder structure:** moving files to different folders can break imports.
+One moment, everything is fine, and the next, the page is flooded with red squiggly lines.
+Go might even auto-remove these underlined imports when saving, leading to time spent troubleshooting.

-- **Indentation matters in YAML:** spacing and alignment are strict; a single misplaced space can break CI.
+- **Indentation matters in YAML:** spacing and alignment are strict; a single misplaced space can break CI and lead to failures.
+Make sure the right option is selected in the bottom right (LF vs CRLF).
+Spacing is important and can be the difference between getting back 0 errors or 5.

-- **Troubleshoot YAML locally before pushing:** tools like yamllint can catch indentation or schema errors early.
+- **Troubleshoot YAML locally before pushing:** tools like yamllint can catch indentation or schema errors early and before pushing to GitHub.

-- **Simulate GitHub Actions locally:** you can use lightweight runners (e.g., act) to test workflows before committing; GitHub Actions remains the final validator on push.
+- **Simulate GitHub Actions locally:** you can use lightweight runners (e.g., act) to test workflows before committing.

-- **Ensure line endings are set to LF:** inconsistent endings (CRLF vs LF) can confuse YAML parsers on different systems.

 ---